RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-To verify an account has been successfully enabled for remote log in to our client-1 VM, we will log in as "bif.cod"
+To verify an account has been successfully enabled for remote login to our client-1 VM, we will log in as "bif.cod".
 </p>
 <br />
 <p>